Lisa-Ho/makeover-monday/README.md

 ### Week 19

 Second Tableau data viz trying to replicate [this dashboard](https://public.tableau.com/profile/priyanka.dobhal0993#!/vizhome/MakeoverMonday2021Week19-WhatDoes1GBofMobileDataCostinEveryCountry_16216222730720/MOM2021W19) made by Priyanka Dobhal.
 I learned how to create a beeswarm chart and how to highlight individual data points using a dropdown list.
 Final result [here](https://public.tableau.com/profile/lisa.hornung7353#!/vizhome/MakeoverMonday-2021-W19/Dashboard1).

+## 2020

+### Week 1

+Revived this repository and had a go at week 1 for 2020.
+Final chart is using a complex layout of subplots and small multiples with highlights.
+Check it out [here](https://github.com/Lisa-Ho/makeover-monday/blob/94eb55cf4972666c6ca51efb2adf10714f2631b5/2020-W01/final-chart.png).
+Super grateful for the amazing guides posted on the [Python Gallery](https://www.python-graph-gallery.com/web-highlighted-lineplot-with-faceting).
+Still lots to learn ...